AnjiB/spring-kube/README.md

 - Maven 3.6+ (or use Maven wrapper)
 - Docker (for containerized deployment and local MySQL)
 - Docker Compose (optional, for easier local MySQL setup)
-- Minikube and kubectl (for Kubernetes deployment)
+- kubectl (for Kubernetes deployment)
+- Minikube or Kind (for local Kubernetes clusters)

 ## Quick Start